nicolasprigent/Dokuwiki-Copycode-plugin/README.md

 ## Change Log

+### 2021-02-18
+- If for any reason, navigator.clipboard fails, it uses the hidden textarea hack instead

 ### 2020-09-21
 - Added code selection copy, with its own alert box
 - css and js cleaning